 The majority of common diseases can be cured with a good diet, an antibacterial remedy and proper water conditions.
 Hopefully, this guide has given you the knowledge and inspiration necessary to cure dropsy in fish, as well as prevent it from occurring again in the future.

 The first step in treating dropsy is through quarantine.
 Although the condition is not always contagious, quarantine of the infected fish is an excellent precaution to make sure that none of the others will be infected.

 Once you’ve isolated the fish, it’s time to add some salt into the aquarium of the infected fish.
 The rule of thumb is that you have to add 1 teaspoon of salt for every gallon of water.
 Change the water on a routine basis, still adhering to the 1 teaspoon for every 1 gallon added to the container.

-The best salt for home aquariums is API Aquarium Salt (the one we order is only about 7 bucks from Chewy).
+The best salt for home aquariums is API Aquarium Salt (the one we order is pretty cheap from Amazon).
 It’s always helpful to have some on hand for when you’re dealing with sick fish (which unfortunately is a lot more often than you think).